ManojKJ27/Musical-Instrument-Tuning-Assistant/README.md

 - Providing the information about the corrective action to be taken

 # Progress:
-- Pitch detection framework is ready (in Python and MATLAB)
+- Real-time Pitch detection framework is ready (in Python and MATLAB)
   - Audio I/O
   - Signal-to-Noise ratio estimation (Not reliable)
   - Pitch contour generation (and plotting, if needed)